Blunder (chess): Double blunders

-Archil Ebralidze vs. Viacheslav Ragozin
+Ebralidze vs. Ragozin

 Played at the USSR Chess Championship in 1937, held in Tbilisi, this game featured a double blunder.

-Ragozin was planning to trade rooks with 40...Rc7 41.Rxc7 Bd6+ as this would transpose the game into a winning bishop versus knight endgame for Black.
+Viacheslav Ragozin was planning to trade rooks with 40...Rc7 41.Rxc7 Bd6+ as this would transpose the game into a winning bishop versus knight endgame for Black.
 Therefore, Ragozin played 40...Rc7??, not realizing that after 41.Rxc7, the bishop would be pinned to the king, and would therefore be a full blunder of a rook.

-Ebralidze started to calculate, not wanting to be in a lost endgame.
+Archil Ebralidze started to calculate, not wanting to be in a lost endgame.
 He, too, had not realized that after 41.Rxc7 the bishop would be pinned.
 After Ebralidze had thought for around 15 minutes, according to Adrian Mikhalchishin, "the crowd went literally crazy."

 Someone in the audience shouted "Archil, take the rook!"
 Further shouts from the audience followed.
-Eventually, Ebralidze shouted back "I can see that, you patzers!".
+Eventually, Ebralidze shouted back "I can see that, you patzers!"
 Ebralidze played 41.Rd5??, missing the free rook entirely.

 The game continued 41...Bf6 42.Nb5 Rc2+ 43.Kg3 a6 44.Rd7+ Ke8 45.Rc7??.
 Ebralidze lost his rook to the bishop fork 45...Be5+, and resigned.

-Magnus Carlsen vs. Levon Aronian
+Carlsen vs. Aronian

 The game between the world's two highest-rated players in the 2012 Grand Slam Master's final in São Paulo and Bilbao (this game was played in São Paulo) featured a double blunder.
-Carlsen, with White, played the tactical blunder 27.Bf4??, and saw almost immediately that this loses to 27...R8xf4!, in effect winning a piece since taking the rook gives Black a forced mate: 28.gxf4 Nxf4 (threatening Qg2#) 29.Rg1 Qxh2+ 30.Kxh2 Rh3#.
+Magnus Carlsen, with White, played the tactical blunder 27.Bf4??, and saw almost immediately that this loses to 27...R8xf4!, in effect winning a piece since taking the rook gives Black a forced mate: 28.gxf4 Nxf4 (threatening Qg2#) 29.Rg1 Qxh2+ 30.Kxh2 Rh3#.

-Carlsen waited for Aronian to make his move, and Aronian eventually played the otherwise solid 27...Bc3??, allowing White back into the game.
+Carlsen waited for Levon Aronian to make his move, and Aronian eventually played the otherwise solid 27...Bc3??, allowing White back into the game.
 Aronian had seen 27...R8xf4, but playing quickly to avoid time trouble, he thought that White could strike back with 28.gxf4 Nxf4 29.Ra8+ since both 29...Kf7 and 29...Kh7 lose to the knight fork 30.Ng5+.
 He had missed, however, that the retreat 29...Bf8! ends White's brief counterattack and leaves White defenseless against the mate threat.

 The game was eventually drawn by perpetual check on move 48.